Utopia (British TV series): Referencing real world events

 The TV drama referenced a number of real world events, and incorporated these events into the story of the conspiracy.
-In the second series, the show used various news footage from the 1970s including the assassinations of Aldo Moro, Carmine Pecorelli, Richard Sykes, and Airey Neave.
+In the first series the school shooting bears resemblance to the Dunblane massacre.
+In the second series, the show used news footage from the 1970s including the assassinations of Aldo Moro, Carmine Pecorelli, Richard Sykes, and Airey Neave.
 The TWA Flight 841 disaster is also referenced in this episode.
 In particular, several events from a 10-day period in 1979, including the Three Mile Island accident and the collapse of the Labour government, had been combined as a jumping off point for the second series.

-More recently, conspiracy theorists have drawn parallels between the events of Utopia and the COVID-19 pandemic, believing coronavirus to be manufactured in a similar way to Utopia’s Russia flu.
-Kelly has stringently denied that the events of Utopia mirror reality, asserting it to be a work of fiction.
-He has also said that he is unsure if he would make the show today, given changes to the social climate that have helped normalise conspiracy theories.

 Cancellation

 Utopia was cancelled by Channel Four on 12 August 2014.
 The network's official statement was:

 Utopia is truly channel-defining: strikingly original, powered by Dennis Kelly's extraordinary voice and brought to life in all its technicolor glory through Marc Munden's undeniable creative flair and vision, the team at Kudos delivered a series which has achieved fervent cult status over two brilliantly warped and nail-biting series.
 It also has the honour of ensuring audiences will never look at a spoon in the same way again.
-It’s always painful to say goodbye to shows we love, but it’s a necessary part of being able to commission new drama, a raft of which are launching on the channel throughout 2015.
+It's always painful to say goodbye to shows we love, but it's a necessary part of being able to commission new drama, a raft of which are launching on the channel throughout 2015.

 As well as receiving poor ratings, the planned HBO adaptation meant the British version never aired in America, according to director Marc Munden, preventing the show from gaining a larger audience.
 The viewers outside of the UK that did find Utopia tended to pirate it, according to Sam Donovan, who also directed a few episodes.